BenjaminYde/CPlusPlus-Guide/guide/cmake_and_tooling/tooling/compilers.md

 ### Core Philosophy

-- **Modularity and Extensibility**: LLVM is designed as a set of reusable components.
-Clang, as an LLVM front-end, leverages this architecture.
+- **Modularity and Extensibility**: LLVM is designed as a set of reusable components, and Clang leverages this architecture.
-- **High-Quality Diagnostics and Tooling**: Clang’s error messages, static analyzers, and integration with tools like clang-tidy and clang-format are well-regarded.
+- **High-Quality Diagnostics and Tooling**: Well-regarded for its error messages, static analyzers, and integration with tools like clang-tidy and clang-format.
 - **Innovation and Rapid Evolution**: The LLVM project continually evolves, adding new optimizations, backends, and language support.

 ### Why Developers Love It